maarten-pennings/flasher/README.md

 This project delivers a Windows batch script (`flash.cmd`) that should deliver a "one-click" flash experience.
-It relies on the [esptool](https://github.com/igrr/esptool-ck) from Christian Klippel to do the actual flashing.
+It relies on the [esptool](https://github.com/igrr/esptool-ck) from Christian Klippel and Ivan Grokhotkov to do the actual flashing.

 ## Concepts